-Just as red and near infrared light is showing promise for a host of health issues, this type of therapy has shown surprisingly effective results for fat loss as well.
-Unlike many solutions promoted for weight-loss such as medications and surgery, red and near infrared light therapy provide a safe, natural and non-invasive option to becoming healthy and more fit.
+Just as red and near infrared light is demonstrating promise for a host of health issues, it has shown surprisingly effective results for fat loss as well.
+Unlike many solutions promoted for weight-loss, such as medications and surgery, red and near infrared light therapy provide a safe, natural and non-invasive option to becoming healthier and more fit.

 In a previous article, we discussed how red and near infrared light impacts the human body in a unique way.
-Our bodies absorb light energy—especially at certain wavelengths —and our cells respond by carrying out their day-to-day functions at an improved level.
+Our bodies absorb light energy—especially at certain wavelengths —and our cells respond by performing their day-to-day functions at an improved level.
 Not only does this help with things like skin health and muscle recovery, but it also plays a role in the body’s ability to process fat.

-It has been well documented that red light at certain wavelengths stimulates mitochondrial and ATP production.
-This happens as part of the cellular respiration process in which cells break down and convert stored energy—releasing waste products as part of this process.
+It has been well documented that red light at certain wavelengths stimulates mitochondrial and cellular energy (called adenosine triphosphate, or ATP) production.
+This happens as part of the cellular respiration process in which cells break down and convert stored energy—releasing waste products along the way.

-Besides the obvious health issues that come from obesity and excess fat, one of the primary motivating factors for people to attempt to lose weight has more to do with how they look in the mirror than what the scale actually reads.
-Body contouring has become a commonly marketed term for all sorts of therapies and treatments.
-Unfortunately, a lot of these either don’t work – or worse – produce undesirable side effects.
-Red light therapy, on the other hand, simply helps our cells function better by providing an energy boost from a specific range of natural light.
+Besides the obvious health concerns related to obesity and excess fat, one of the primary motivating factors for people trying to lose weight has more to do with what they see in the mirror, not what they read on the scale.
+The concept of “body contouring” has become a commonly used term to market all sorts of therapies and treatments.
+Unfortunately, a lot of these either don’t work, or they produce undesirable side effects.
+Red light therapy, on the other hand, has proven itself be extremely effective when it comes to physically changing the way your body looks.

-A study in the Journal of Obesity Surgery researched red light therapy for body contouring.
-This 2011 double-blind, randomized study performed this therapy at 635-680 nanometers (nm) on participants for four weeks and looked at effects on the waistline.
-Subjects were asked not to change their diet or exercise habits.
-At the end of study, the researchers concluded that in just 4 weeks, participants achieved both cosmetic and a statistically significant reduction in waistline girth.4 Another similar study published in Lasers in Surgery Medicine concluded that participants showed a significant reduction in overall circumference, including each part of the body.
-Researchers concluded that this type of therapy can cut down on the circumference of the specific areas that are treated.5
+- A study in the Journal of Obesity Surgery researched red light therapy for body contouring.
+This 2011 double-blind, randomized study performed light therapy at 635-680 nanometers (nm) on participants for four weeks and recorded effects on the waistline.
+At the end of study, participants had achieved a statistically significant reduction in waistline girth.

-A later study in the same journal – Lasers in Surgery and Medicine – also found benefits from red light therapy for contouring the hips, thighs, and waist.
-This 2013 study demonstrated positive results from red light at 635 nm.
-Researchers used the therapy on 86 participants for 20 minutes per session on alternating days during a two-week period.
-After the treatment window, they found a mean loss of 2.99 inches overall compared to the starting point.
-Separately, the thigh, waist and hip areas all showed a reduction too.
-Researchers concluded that red light therapy at this level and wavelength was safe and clinically effective for the specified purpose (Figure A).6
+- A 2013 study in the same journal also found benefits from red light therapy at 635 nm for contouring the hips, thighs, and waist.
+At the end of the trial, researchers found a mean loss of 2.99 inches in overall body size compared to the starting point.
+Separately, the thigh, waist, and hip areas all showed a reduction too.
+Researchers concluded that red light therapy at this level and wavelength was safe and clinically effective (Figure A).

-Benefits of In-Home Red Light Therapy for Weight Loss
+Benefits of In-Home Light Therapy for Weight Loss

-A major benefit of red light therapy is that it can be performed at home.
-Instead of going to a spa or medical clinic for expensive contouring and fat loss procedures that can lead to unwanted side effects, it's possible to purchase a red light device for use in the convenience of your own home.
-Consistency is critical when it comes to red light therapy.
-That’s why it's so beneficial to have a red light device available at home versus the expense and inconvenience of multiple sessions at a health facility.
+A major benefit of red and near infrared light therapy is that it can be performed at home—instead of going to a spa or medical clinic for expensive contouring and fat loss procedures that can lead to unwanted side effects.
+Because consistency is critical when it comes to light therapy, it’s extremely beneficial to have a device available at home versus the expense and inconvenience of undergoing multiple sessions at a health facility.

 But as noted before, wavelength and intensity are incredibly important when it comes to light therapy.
 Make sure you choose a device that delivers red light with the correct wavelength with an optimal amount of power.

-Conclusion: The Data is Hard to Ignore - Red Light Therapy Truly Does Enhance Weight and Fat Loss
+Conclusion: The Data Shows That Red Light Therapy Truly Does Enhance Weight and Fat Loss

 Overall, red light therapy has shown positive results for fat loss and body contouring across several different clinical studies.
-This type of therapy offers a safe, non-invasive alternative for helping people improve their looks and their health.
-It’s safe to say you can add weight loss to the long list of benefits for the use of red light therapy!
+This type of therapy offers a safe, non-invasive alternative for helping people improve their looks and their overall health.
+It’s time to add weight and fat loss to the long list of light therapy benefits!

-(4) Caruso-Davis MK, Guillot TS, Podichetty VK, Mashtalir N, Dhurandhar NV, Dubuisson O, Yu Y. Efficacy of low-level laser therapy for body contouring and spot fat reduction.
+Caruso-Davis MK, Guillot TS, Podichetty VK, Mashtalir N, Dhurandhar NV, Dubuisson O, Yu Y. Efficacy of low-level laser therapy for body contouring and spot fat reduction.
 Obes Surg.
-2011 Jun;21(6):722-9.
+2011.
+Jun;21(6):722-9.